TienPhuocNguyen/mf-net/README.md

  $cd mf-net/utils
  $make
  ~~~
-If errors occur, you should check the computing architecture of your GPU.
+If errors occur, you should check the computing architecture of your GPU and modify the `Makefile`.
 Here, we use `sm_61` for the Titan X Pascal.
 If success, the command will produce a file `libcutils.so`.

 To display results on your screen, install the `display` package: